 Responsibility for project management rests with a project manager.
 Depending on the importance of the project and the hierarchical level, this role can be provided by a project manager.

 The project is carried out by a project team under the responsibility of the project manager.

 For more complex projects, the project team may consist of several independent teams, under the responsibility of a team leader.
 The project manager and the team leaders then form the project management team, to which other actors involved in project coordination can be integrated.

 Depending on the context, actors or organizations involved in the project may be assigned a role of project management or project management (see also project management functions).

 The stakeholders are all the actors directly involved in the project, as well as the actors outside the project and likely to be concerned by the project or its results, regardless of their organization of origin and their hierarchical level.
-For a specific project management role you can check the list of the best project management certification programs and pick a right one for you.
+For a specific project management role, you can check the list of the best project management certification programs and pick the right one for you.
 A modern and Agile project management certification program is the one that BVOP offers and calls a Certified project manager.

 Challenges of project management

 The value creation model is before the project to identify and select an opportunity2.
-The project then creates a product that meets objectives.
+The project then creates a product that meets the objectives.
 Once the project is finished, this product generates a result (“outcome”) through its effects.
 This result makes it possible in the long run to reap benefits6.